ArtemDolgopolov/welcome-spain/README.md

 # welcome-spain
-Just a simple site about the wonderful Spain using a Scrollreveal framework (link below) https://unpkg.com/scrollreveal
+Just a simple site about the wonderful Spain using a Scrollreveal framework: https://unpkg.com/scrollreveal